 1. FOOD….
 We highly recommend a high-quality food just for puppies.
-Your puppy is now eating Victor Select Nutra Pro Active Dog & Puppy Formula Dry Food.
+Your puppy is now eating Eukanuba Small Breed Puppy Dry Dog Food.
 There are many quality puppy food brands.
 You can choose the one that is right for you with your veterinarian, but it is important to feed a food labeled for puppies and one that includes grains.

 When switching formulations, the two foods should be mixed gradually over the course of several days to avoid stomach upset.

 Your puppy needs to eat 2 to 3 times a day, starting at 1/8 to 1/4 cup per feeding and increasing as they grow.
 An adult Dachshund will likely need a total 2/3 to 1 cup per day depending on exercise and nutrient density of food.
 At a year old, your puppy should be transitioned to an adult food.
 One of the most important things that you can do for your adult Dachshund's health is to keep them lean.
 Being overweight can significantly predispose them to back pain.

 Water should be available at all times unless you find this to be a problem with potty training.
 In that case, offer water with meals and 2 hours before bed until training is under control.